Jordan Ayimbila

-Jordan Ayimbila (born 14 February 2001) is a Ghanaian professional footballer who plays for Las Vegas Lights in the USL Championship.
+Jordan Ayimbila (born 14 February 2001) is a Ghanaian professional footballer who plays for Chattanooga Red Wolves in the USL League One.

 Club career

 Accra Lions

 Born in Accra, Ayimbila started his youth career with the Accra Lions academy.
 Although initially, he played as a forward, then he later switched to centre back position.

 Selangor

 On 20 January 2021, Ayimbila moved on loan to Malaysia Super League club side, Selangor.
 He represent for Selangor II at Malaysia second division football for the 2021 season.
 He made his debut with senior on 13 March 2021, playing full 90-minutes in a 1–1 home draw against Kuala Lumpur City.